withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

-## Examples
+## Examples from Gatsby's Blog Starter

-Here is an example of converting the Gatsby Blog Starter's `layout.js` and `templates/blog-post.js` into `Layout.astro` and `BlogPostLayout.astro`
+Here are some example of converting files from Gatsby's Blog Starter into their corresponding Astro files.

-### Example: Convert Gatsby layout.js to Astro
+### Convert Gatsby layout.js to Astro

-Convert the main page layout (`layout.js`) which receives props from pages on your site.
+Convert the main page layout (`layout.js`) to `src/layouts/Layout.astro` which receives props from pages on your site.

 #### Identify the return()